College of Nursing & Midwifery

 Being one of the first four (4) trained schools in Luzon on HRDP-Community Participatory Action Research (COPAR) process, the college consistently upgrades itself by formulating sensible programs that will sustain its legacy through the Level II accreditation which was granted by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).

 PACUCOA is a private accrediting agency whose main objective is to identify schools whose competence and performance in a particular field warrant public and professional recognition.

 Started in 1958, the College of Nursing has been one of the Region’s top producers of quality nurses.
 It has helped shape the nation’s health care industry a flourishing business and career by consistently producing top-notchers over the years.
 Aside from that, it has obtained a 100% passing rate for 16 times – an exemplary work that’s deeply rooted in the UL’s leadership mantra, “Perecias y Valias” (skills and values).

-“What’s more rewarding is the fact that our graduates now contribute to nation building by efficiently carrying out their individual careers here and abroad,” Terrado pointed out.
+“What’s more rewarding is the fact that our graduates now contribute to nation building by efficiently carrying out their individual careers here and abroad,” Gabriel pointed out.

 (a) Certificate in Caregiver NCIIVIEW COURSE